Students and Alumni

 was a Preproduction Administrator with Liberty Home Products in Denver, CO, then worked for Circuit City, the consumer electronics chain that has been hard hit by the current economic downturn.
 Just in time, Brian changed tracks again.
 In November 2008, he started teaching English in Namyanju, a suburb of Seoul, South Korea.
 He is now back in Denver.

-Jeffrey E. Johnson (Boise, ID), CLAS, chem (pre-med), Phi Beta Kappa
+Jeffrey E. Johnson (Boise, ID), CLAS, chem (pre-med), magna cum laude; Phi Beta Kappa

-who interned at a hospital in Bulgaria, successfully attended medical school at the Weill Cornell Medical College in New York City, one of the top-ranked clinical and medical research centers in the United States.
-He is now in the process of completing his residency (2012).
+Jeff was actively involved with W.E.M.S. at Willamette and served as its Director for one year.
+For study abroad, Jeff interned at a hospital in Bulgaria.
+After graduation, he was admitted to several medical schools.
+He chose the Weill Cornell Medical College in New York City, one of the top-ranked clinical and medical research centers in the United States.
+Now he is in the process of completing his residency (2012).